edespino/cloudberry-site/docs/performance/update-stats-using-analyze.md

 Setting `gp_autostats_mode` to `on_change` triggers statistics collection only when the number of rows affected exceeds the threshold defined by `gp_autostats_on_change_threshold`, which has a default value of `2147483647`.
 The these operations invoked on a table by its owner can trigger automatic statistics collection with `on_change`: `CREATE TABLE AS SELECT`, `UPDATE`, `DELETE`, `INSERT`, and `COPY`.

-Setting the `gp_autostats_allow_nonowner` server configuration parameter to `true` also instructs Cloudberry Database to trigger automatic statistics collection on a table when:
+Setting the `gp_autostats_allow_nonowner` server configuration parameter to `true` also instructs Apache Cloudberry to trigger automatic statistics collection on a table when:

 - `gp_autostats_mode=on_no_stats` and the first user to `INSERT` or `COPY` into the table is a non-owner.